samswen/lambda-emfiles/readme.md

 This is why the lambda runs OK for most of times.

-But you can spot few errors caused by exceeding file descriptors limit after a while, it depends on how busy the lambda is running and the concurrency level of the lambda.
+But you can spot few errors caused by exceeding file descriptors limit after a while, it depends on how frequently the lambda is running and the concurrency level of the lambda.

 The best solution to the problem is to fix file descriptor leakage. lambda-emfiles provides report for this.